logzio/logz-docs/_source/logzio_collections/_log-sources/salesforce-commerce-cloud.md

 ##### Check Logz.io for your logs

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+You can filter for data of type `cloud_commerce` to see the incoming Salesforce Commerce Cloud logs.

 If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).